The Non-Agile Aspects of Scrum

 The Sprint Goal is an objective that will be met within the Sprint through the implementation of the Product Backlog, and it provides guidance to the Development Team on why it is building the Increment.

 I agree that the goal and duration are guidelines, but these are the first issues that I have with Sprints: some features are implemented at the same time not because they serve a common goal but because they are the next priority in the list.
-It would be better to be able to define a clear goal for a Sprint but what I usually see in organizations is that Sprints are made of heterogeneous set of features.
+It would be better to be able to define a clear goal for a Sprint, but what I usually see in organizations is that Sprints are made of a heterogeneous set of features.

 The Sprint Review